robinbryce/mmriver-supplimental/if-you-go-down-to-the-woods-today.md

 \frac{2^{64}}{450,000 * 24 * 365}
 ```

-which is roughly 4.6 million *milena*.
+which is roughly 4.6 million *milenia*.
 It would be nice to think that the use of verifiable data in the world would increase enough for that limit to matter in practice.
 And even were that to happen, all other advances being equal, physical vs logical logs is still a perfectly satisfactory approach.

 Even so, the accumulator for that very far future tree will still only be 64 entries long.